mouseless/baked/unreleased.md

   that reactions can happen only on certain conditions
 - `InputText` and `InputNumber` components are now added to be used in `SimpleForm`
+- `SimplePage` is now added to render simple pages with title and contents
+  - Default theme includes necessary conventions to render any type using `SimplePage`
+- `Contents` utility component is now added that renders `List<Content>` with responsive styling
+  - `ActionsAsDataPanelsUxFeature` is modified to add data panel to any content in any page, expect `Get` methods to be rendered as data panel under any page's content list

 ## Breaking Changes